 Up next?
 Stay tuned!
 2017 is looking to be a year of expansions for SOHO Cycling.

 Micheline has been spinning since the dawn of the trend, when everything thought it would only be a waning fad.
 When she moved to Toronto from Los Angeles about 15 years ago and knew she had to open her own studio, which became the first spin gym in all of Canada.
-It’s the love of spin, the satisfaction of creating amazing instructors and the challenge of staying relevant in the fitness market that have driven her to succeed beyond her wildest dreams.
+It’s the love of spin, the satisfaction of creating amazing instructors and the challenge of staying relevant in the fitness market that has driven her to succeed beyond her wildest dreams.

 What has surprised you the most about being a female business owner?
 “The acceptance and support I receive from the Toronto community.
 Canadians love an underdog and so do I!”